Helmut Kohl: Leader of the opposition

-In the 1980 federal elections, Kohl had to play second fiddle, when CSU-leader Franz Josef Strauß became the CDU/CSU's candidate for chancellor.
-Strauß was also unable to defeat the coalition of the Social Democratic Party of Germany (SPD) and the Free Democratic Party (FDP).
+In the 1980 federal elections, Kohl had to play second fiddle, when CSU leader Franz Josef Strauss became the CDU/CSU's candidate for chancellor.
+Strauß was also unable to defeat the coalition of the SPD and the FDP.
 Unlike Kohl, Strauß did not want to continue as the leader of the CDU/CSU and remained Minister-President of Bavaria.
 Kohl remained as leader of the opposition, under the third Schmidt cabinet (1980–82).
 On 17 September 1982, a conflict of economic policy occurred between the governing SPD/FDP coalition partners.
 The FDP wanted to radically liberalise the labour market, while the SPD preferred greater job security.
 The FDP began talks with the CDU/CSU to form a new government.

-Chancellor of Germany, 1982–1998
+Chancellor of Germany (1982–1998)

 Rise to power and first cabinet, 1982–1983

 On 1 October 1982, the CDU proposed a constructive vote of no confidence which was supported by the FDP.
-The motion carried.
+The motion carried—to date, the only time that a chancellor has been deposed in this manner.
 Three days later, the Bundestag voted in a new CDU/CSU-FDP coalition cabinet, with Kohl as chancellor.
-Many of the important details of the new coalition had been hammered out on 20 September, though minor details were reportedly still being hammered out as the vote took place.
+Many of the important details of the new coalition had been hammered out on 20 September, though minor details were reportedly still being negotiated as the vote took place.

 Though Kohl's election was done according to the Basic Law, it came amid some controversy.
 The FDP had fought its 1980 campaign on the side of the SPD and even placed Chancellor Schmidt on some of their campaign posters.
 There were also doubts that the new government had the support of a majority of the people.
 In answer, the new government aimed at new elections at the earliest possible date.
-Polls suggested that a clear majority was indeed in reach.
+Polls suggested that a clear majority was indeed within reach.
 As the Basic Law only allows the dissolution of parliament after an unsuccessful confidence motion, Kohl had to take another controversial move: he called for a confidence vote only a month after being sworn in, which he intentionally lost because the members of his coalition abstained.
 President Karl Carstens then dissolved the Bundestag at Kohl's request and called new elections.

 The move was controversial, as the coalition parties denied their votes to the same man they had elected Chancellor a month before and whom they wanted to re-elect after the parliamentary election.
-However, this step was condoned by the German Federal Constitutional Court as a legal instrument, and was again applied by SPD Chancellor Gerhard Schröder in 2005.
+However, this step was condoned by the German Federal Constitutional Court as a legal instrument and was again applied by SPD Chancellor Gerhard Schröder in 2005.